StudentRND/Code-Evangelist-Manual/culture/explore.md

 Students, generally, will not start conversations with us.
 It's very important that we're intentional about seeking out each student and starting a conversation.
 To use a technical metaphor, this is a push, rather than a pull, model.

+If you walk up to someone and have literally no idea what to say, you can use the same few we list in the "Friendly"
+section:

+- Is this your first time going to something like this?
+- What made you register for CodeDay?
+- Do you have any ideas you want to make?
+- How do you think you'll help out on a team?

+Like with being friendly and enthusiastic, this feels, at times, awkward, but it's best to embrace the awkward, and ask questions anyway.

 # More than Just Facts